ntanguay02/WebGame/ReadMe.md

 -   GitHub Repository:
     https://github.com/ntanguay02/WebGame

-Had many errors with the conection string and with this piece of code `conn.Open();` (you said you would research this error and I don't have any answers and this is what you said to turn in for project 1 so i'm doing the smae for the mideterm)
+Had many errors with the conection string and with this piece of code `conn.Open();` (you said you would research this error and I don't have any answers and this is what you said to turn in for project 1 so I'm doing the same for the midterm)